Bittrees-Technology/btree-erc20/README.md

 ## **Optimism:**
-Deployed by calling on the createOptimismMintableERC20 on the 0x4200000000000000000000000000000000000012 precompile contract using the L1 (Sepolia or Mainnet, respectively) BTREE contract address.
-After that, a PR should be made to https://github.com/ethereum-optimism/ethereum-optimism.github.io to add the contract addresses to the repo so as to signal/indicate the canonical L2 contract bridges should use for minting/burning when bridging L1 tokens to L2
+Deployed by calling on the createOptimismMintableERC20 on the 0x4200000000000000000000000000000000000012 precompile contract on the L2, using the L1 (Sepolia or Mainnet, respectively) BTREE contract address, name and symbol as the arguments.
+After that, a PR should be made to https://github.com/ethereum-optimism/ethereum-optimism.github.io to add the contract addresses to the repo to signal/indicate the canonical L2 contract bridges should use for minting/burning when bridging tokens between the L1 and L2.
 ### Optimism Mainnet
 Contract: https://optimistic.etherscan.io/address/0xB260d236F5eA5094D31F016160705ff53ac45028